 Through a variety of state and national measures, government purchases of American-produced rather than imported goods are encouraged.
-The Buy American Act, 1933 requires that national government purchases must be American made products unless the American equipment is either not available or costs 6% (in some areas 12%) more than the foreign-made product.
-The American Defence Department demands that foreign products must cost 50% less than the American product if they are to be purchased.
-The Department also maintains a long list of products, including food, clothing, special steels and products made from them, which cannot be purchased at any piice if they are foreign.
+The Buy American Act of 1933 requires that national government purchases must be American-made products unless the American equipment is either not available or costs 6 per cent (in some areas 12 per cent) more than the foreign-made product.
+The American Defense Department demands that foreign products must cost 50 per cent less than the American product if they are to be purchased.
+The Department also maintains a long list of products, including food, clothing, special steels and products made from them, which cannot be purchased at any price if they are foreign.
 Nearly half of the American states have Buy American Acts.

-4. Administrative obstacles
+4. Administrative Obstacles

 A wide variety of administrative controls likewise impede or complicate Community exports towards the United States.
 No foreign-made vessel, for example, can ship goods between ports along the American coast.
 Another American Act requires "marks of origin" such as "Made in Italy" or "Made in Japan" on all products.
 This complicates production and can also result in discrimination by buyers against foreign goods.
 The United States furthermore does not conform to the accepted international rules on dumping.
 Although the United States took part in drawing up the international anti-dumping code during the Kennedy Round, it has never applied the criteria of the code.
 Special American rules and their excessive use can have the effect of becoming a barrier to trade.
-From 1 July 1971 to 30 June 1972, for example, the United States, applying its own rules, opened 39 anti-dumping cases add levied special dumping duties in 16 cases.
+From July 1, 1971, to June 30, 1972, for example, the United States, applying its own rules opened 39 anti-dumping cases and levied special dumping duties in 16 cases.
 During the same period the Community, applying the stricter international code, opened only 11 cases and applied no dumping duties.
 In addition, national escape clauses and countervailing duties are being applied in the United States.
-In a certain number of escape clause procedures, tariff concessions made in the Kennedy Round are being nullified then they lead to growing import competition.
+In a certain number of escape clause procedures, tariff concessions made in the Kennedy Round are being nullified lest they lead to growing import competition.